European supermarkets pull beef products linked to Brazil deforestation | DW | 16.12.2021

 Mighty Earth criticized German supermarkets, including Rewe, Edeka, Metro and Netto, for failing to commit to similar initiatives.

-"We look at the origin of the products that we would have in other countries — if we find any — to make similar decisions if the case arises," Carrefour's director of corporate social responsibility Agathe Grossmith told the AFP news agency.
+"We look at the origin of the products that we would have in other countries — if we find any — to make similar decisions if the case arises," Agathe Grossmith, Carrefour's director of corporate social responsibility, told the AFP news agency.

 A spokesman for Sainsbury's, which sources most of its beef products from Britain and Ireland, told AFP it was working to ensure proper sourcing of its corned beef products outside Brazil.